cam391/arduinoCryptoTicker/README.md

 <p>
 A simple cryptocurrency ticker using an arduino uno and a 16x2 LCD display.

-The project works through using a computer to access price and price change data through Binance's API, and then sending the data over a USB serial port to the arduino upon request.
+The project works through using a computer to access price and price change data through <a href="https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md">Binance's API</a>, and then sending the data over a USB serial port to the arduino upon request.
 The arduino then parses the data sent from the computer, and displays it on a 16x2 LCD.
 </p>

 <h2>Hardware</h2>